GARLIC: GAussian Representation LearnIng for spaCe partitioning: Conclusions

 \section{Conclusions}

 We introduced GARLIC, a geometric structure that learns the underlying distribution for both approximate nearest neighbor search and classification.
-By combining information-theoretic objectives with adaptive refinement (split and clone), and representing the space via anisotropic Gaussians with local quantization, our method achieves strong performance in both retrieval and classification, particularly in low-probe regimes.
+By combining information-theoretic objectives with adaptive refinement (split and clone), and representing the space via anisotropic Gaussians, our method achieves competitive performance in Euclidean approximate nearest neighbor, particularly in low-probe regimes.
 Experiments demonstrate competitive recall-efficiency tradeoffs and robustness under severe data reduction, highlighting its generalization capabilities.